geekabhinav007/TOC-Short/docs/finite.md

 These are called finite auomata with output where as `DFA` and `NDFA` are known as finite automata without output.

+> Both moore and mealy machine are determinstic.

 #### Mealy Machine

 A Mealy Machine is an FSM whose output depends on the `present state` as well as the `present input`.

+> Output length should be `n` where is length of input string.

 It can be described by a 6 tuple (Q, ∑, ▲, δ, λ, q0) where −